 It is the sister species of C. septimontium, which hails from southern Vietnam, according to the synopsis announcing the new species.

-New Garter Snake Species Discovered in Mexico
+New Species of Crocodile Newt Discovered in Vietnam

 Researchers have discovered a new species of lizard from the Cyrtodactylus intermedius group (intermediate bow-fingered gecko).
-The lizard, C. kiriromensis sp. nov. was found in the Cambodia’s Kirirom National Park of Phnom Sruoch.
+The lizard, C. kiriromensis sp. nov. was found in Cambodia’s Kirirom National Park of Phnom Sruoch.
 The park is located in the Cardamom Mountains.

 Advertisement